 - Rent-stabilization includes apartments in buildings (with six or more units) built February 1, 1947 – January 1, 1974.

-- Rent stabilization also covers tenants in building built before February 1, 1047, who moved in after June 30, 1971.
+- Rent stabilization also covers tenants in buildings built before February 1, 1047, who moved in after June 30, 1971.

 - Covers buildings with three or more apartments* constructed since 1974 with tax benefits.